 - Your digital camera is manufactured using precision digital components.
-Any of the following creates the risk of corruption of data in file memory. - Removing the battery or memory card, or setting the camera onto the USB cradle while the camera is performing a record or memory access operation - Removing the battery, removing the memory card, or placing the camera onto the USB cradle while the operation lamp is still flashing green after you turn off the camera - Disconnecting the USB cable, removing the camera from the USB cradle, or disconnecting the AC adaptor from the USB cradle while a data communication operation is being performed - Low battery power - Other abnormal operations
+Any of the following creates the risk of corruption of data in file memory. - Removing the battery or memory card while the camera is performing a record or memory access operation - Removing the battery, removing the memory card while the operation lamp is still flashing green after you turn off the camera - Disconnecting the USB cable while a data communication operation is being performed - Low battery power - Other abnormal operations

-Any of the above conditions can cause an error message to appear on the monitor screen (page 220).
+Any of the above conditions can cause an error message to appear on the monitor screen (page 232).
 Follow the instructions provided by the message to eliminate the cause of the error.